dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       The weather particles on UDW (rain, snow, dust) have a system of particle collision, so they can hit surfaces and stay out of interior spaces.
 This collision is enabled by default.

-      The weather particles will be blocked by simple collision which responds to queries and blocks a specific collision channel.
-By default this is Visibility, but can be adjusted with the setting Weather Particle Collision Channel in the Shared Particle Settings category.

-      Note that each weather particle just queries collision once, on the frame it's spawned.
-This means particle collision is necessarily somewhat latent, so more suitable for objects which don't move, or only move slowly.
+      Collision is selected with the option Particle Collision Mode.
+There are three modes: Simple Collision, Distance Field Collision, and No Collision.

+      **

+      Simple Collision

+       Simple Collision mode uses line traces of the simple collision geometry of the level.
+The particles trace for one channel, selected with Weather Particle Collision Channel.
+That channel is Visibility by default.

+      The collision traces niagara particles use are queries, so you also need to make sure you have queries enabled on the collision response of your meshes.

+      Simple Collision uses various optimizations to minimize the number of collision queries it needs to do.
+GPU particles take a small number of valid particle paths and reuse them for an amount of time (That time is adjustable with CPU Particle Buffer Length).
+Even still, it can be a significant CPU cost.
+Consider Distance Field Collision if this cost is something you want to reduce.

+      **

+      Distance Field Collision

+       Distance Field Collision relies purely on GPU emitters, querying the global distance field for its collision.
+This method comes with upsides and downsides.

+      The main upside is reducing the performance cost on the CPU.
+Distance field sampling is entirely a GPU operation, and relatively cheap there.

+      Another positive is that Distance Field Collision is free of the latency Simple Collision necessarily has.
+Using Distance Field Collision, the GPU particles are sampling the global distance field every frame, so they will respond to moving objects with no lag in their collision response.

+      The major downside of Distance Field Collision is its lack of flexibility.
+There is no way for a surface to block particles in this mode without also affecting distance field lighting.
+And vice versa: to make a mesh allow particles through, you have to disable its effect on distance field lighting.

+      Also, as distance field collision relies on incremental point sampling of the distance field, it is sensitive to the thickness of walls in a way that simple collision is not.
+Very thin distance fields can allow fast moving particles to pass through.

+      Note that to make use of distance field collision, your project must be configured to generate mesh distance fields.
+Also the distance field collision will only work while the global distance field exists, so it won't if that is disabled by the engine scalability.

+      **

       If you want to block a space from letting weather particles inside, without any meshes involved, you can use the UDS Occlusion Volume actor, which has a setting to make it block weather particles.
+Note this is only possible using the Simple Collision mode.

 -----
 WEATHER PARTICLE SPAWNING